brianc/node-sql/README.md

 //how about a join?
-var query = user.select(user.name, post.content)
+var query = user.select(user.name, post.body)
   .from(user.join(post).on(user.id.equals(post.userId))).toQuery();

-console.log(query.text); //'SELECT "user"."name", "post"."content" FROM "user" INNER JOIN "post" ON ("user"."id" = "post"."userId")'
+console.log(query.text); //'SELECT "user"."name", "post"."body" FROM "user" INNER JOIN "post" ON ("user"."id" = "post"."userId")'

 //this also makes parts of your queries composable, which is handy